CS4460 Information Visualization

 Any student suspected of cheating or plagiarizing on a quiz, exam, or assignment will be reported to the Office of Student Integrity, who will investigate the incident and identify the appropriate penalty for violations.

-In-class use of computers, cell phones and tablets.
+In-class use of computers, cell phones, and tablets.
 Please use your technology appropriately while in class.
 Using computers. tablets, smartphones, watches, VR headsets, etc. in a way that reinforces the educational context, such as taking notes or visiting a web site being discussed, is appropriate.
 Reading email, playing games, browsing social media, watching Netflix, doing your HW assignments, purchasing football tickets, web browsing, etc. are not appropriate.
 Not only does this detract from your learning, it unavoidably distracts those sitting near you.
 As well, incoming emails and alerts are distracting.
 Even note-taking on your computer may not be such a great idea: studies have shown that note-taking by hand has been shown to be more efficient for learning (also see this news story), as opposed to by computer, but that’s your call.

 Also, understand that this course is about data visualization.
 We will spend significant class time showing slides of visualizations and discussing them.
 The content of the discussion is not captured in the slides, yet you are expected to take notes, learn, and be tested on it.
+For example, we may discuss the design of a visualization, where the slide contains a full-screen view of the vis, and no notes.